olivettiscuoladigitale/epub3-creator/README.md

 Note: id params is not mandatory, if not preset epubcreator assing a random id to section.

+## Add Assets
+In epub all assetes must be included in epub and declared in definition file.
+You can add it:

+### Add asset as base64 data
+	epubCreator.addAsset({
+				content: "data:image/jpeg;base64,/9j/4AAQSkZJRgABAgE-THIS IS JUST AN EXAMPLE IS NOT A BASE64 VALID IMAGE- 8eIpiq7FX//2Q==", mediaType:"image/jpeg",
+				name:"myimage.jpg",
+				id:"image0"
+	});
+Id params is optional.

+### Add asset with path
+	epubCreator.addAsset({
+					path: "./demo/image0.jpg",
+					mediaType:"image/jpeg",
+					name:"myimage.jpg",
+					id:"image0"
+		});
+Name and id params are optionals

 # Download file
 To download epub file call method download.